Home | Substances | Prescription Drug Addiction

 What are the different types of prescription drug addiction?

-Prescription drug addiction can involve several different types of medications.
-The most common include opioids (used for pain relief), CNS depressants (used for anxiety or sleep disorders), and stimulants (used for ADHD).
-These drugs can be highly addictive and lead to physical and emotional drug dependence over time.
-At MPower Wellness, we offer specialized treatment options tailored to the specific substance youโre struggling with.
+Prescription drug addiction can involve several types of medications, including opioids used for pain relief, central nervous system depressants used for anxiety or sleep disorders, and stimulants prescribed for ADHD.
+These substances can lead to physical and psychological dependence over time.
+A prescription drug addiction treatment center often tailors care to the specific medication involved to address unique risks, withdrawal concerns, and treatment needs.

 What happens if I delay treatment for prescription drug misuse?